riccardoperra/specflow/README.md

 </div>

 > [!NOTE]
-> SpecFlow is an open-source tool (MIT License) made as my [Hanko hackathon](https://www.hanko.io/hackathon) entry.
-It's a MVP far away to be a complete product,
+> SpecFlow is an open-source tool (MIT License) made for the [Hanko hackathon](https://www.hanko.io/hackathon).
+It's a
+> MVP far away to be a complete product,
 > born with the aim of testing integrations and interactions between new tech/libraries.
 >
-> More in detail, in this project I experiment with Hanko's authentication by integrating it with a third party system like supabase,
+> More in detail, in this project I experiment with Hanko's authentication by integrating it with a third party system
+> like supabase,
 > the latter used trying to take advantage of the generated types, RSL policies, realtime and edge functions.
 >
 > Furthermore, I used OpenAI API via edge functions to generate code directly from a user-defined prompt.
 >
-> This project it's also a way to improve my [UI Kit library](https://github.com/riccardoperra/codeui) based on [Kobalte](https://github.com/kobaltedev/kobalte) and [Vanilla Extract](https://vanilla-extract.style/) that I'm working on,
+> This project it's also a way to improve my [UI Kit library](https://github.com/riccardoperra/codeui) based
+> on [Kobalte](https://github.com/kobaltedev/kobalte) and [Vanilla Extract](https://vanilla-extract.style/) that I'm
+> working on,
 > initially born to be the CodeImage design system.

-SpecFlow is an online tool that allows to everyone, mostly devs and analysts, to store and centralize their project specs and documentation.
+- ✅ SpecFlow provides you with a single hub to organize and centralize all your project specs and documentation.
+No more endless searching; everything you need is just a click away.

-In SpecFlow, users can manage their projects, write markdown like documentation and generate diagrams such as sequence diagrams, ER, Mind maps etc complaint to Mermaid syntax.
+- ✅ Write your project notes, requirements, and specifications using a Markdown-like interface In SpecFlow, users can manage their projects, write markdown like documentation and generate diagrams such as sequence diagrams, ER, Mind maps etc complaint to Mermaid syntax.

+- ✅ AI-Powered Assistance: with SpecFlow, you can harness the power of AI to effortlessly generate content, saving you time and effort.
+  > [!NOTE]
+  > Currently for the hackathon it is only possible to generate mermaid diagrams using my personal openai key

+- ✅ Collaborative Team Sharing (Work in Progress): Soon, SpecFlow will enable sharing of project pages with all team members.
+This feature ensures that everyone has access to the essential information they need to excel in their roles.

 Users can use AI as an assistant to generate the content they need to show.

 Users can share their project pages with all members of the team, assuring that everyone has all necessary information for their work.
 (This is still wip)

 ## 🤖 Tech stack